mehtamohit013/FedBase/to-do.md

 - [ ] Upload Weights/trace on gdrive

 - [ ] Add support for spliting data into train,test and validation to data processing

+- [ ] Updated README to include pythonpath for webots and SUMO